securisec/r2wiki-rtd/docs/options/e/values-that-e-can-modify/anal.md

 -  `anal.in` Specify search boundaries for analysis _Default is io.maps_
 - `anal.jmpabove` Jump above function pointer _Default is true_
 - `anal.jmpref` Create references for unconditional jumps _Default is true_
-- `anal.jmptbl` Analyze jump tables in switch statements _Default is false_
+- `anal.jmptbl` Analyze jump tables in switch statements _Default is true_
   - > `anal.jmptbl` _Helps in analyzing jump tables.
 Creates a new flags called switch and jmptbl_
   - > `anal.jmptbl` _Set value to true before analysis to analyze jump tables._ [asciinema](https://asciinema.org/a/OPQxOl3OGIb63m2au6KvHXuVZ)
 - `anal.limits` Restrict analysis to address range [anal.from _Default is false_